 ARR is determined by dividing the total amount of recurring revenue generated in a given year by the total number of customers.
-By closely monitoring and optimizing ARR, companies can ensure they are on track to achieve their growth and profitability targets, providing a solid foundation for their long-term success.
+Companies can ensure they are on track to achieve their growth and profitability targets, providing a solid foundation for their long-term success, by closely monitoring and optimizing ARR.

 Monthly Recurring Revenue (MRR)

 MRR is derived by dividing the total recurring revenue for a given month by the total number of customers.
-By closely monitoring and optimizing MRR, SaaS companies can ensure they are on track to achieve their growth and profitability targets, which contributes to their long-term success in the competitive SaaS landscape.
+SaaS companies can ensure they are on track to achieve their growth and profitability targets, which contributes to their long-term success in the competitive SaaS landscape by closely monitoring and optimizing MRR.

 EBITDA Margin is a measure of a company’s profitability margin, calculated as the ratio of its earnings before interest, taxes, depreciation, and amortization (EBITDA) to its total revenue.
 EBITDA Margin, often considered alongside profit margin, plays a crucial role in the Rule of 40 calculations as it reflects the company’s ability to generate profits from its operations, making it an essential component of the overall assessment of a company’s financial health.